Sailing at the 1920 Summer Olympics: Royal Yacht Club of Belgium

-Ostend offers a fair condition for sailing on the North Sea.
-Though there are tidal conditions, the current is reasonable predictable.
+Ostend offers fair conditions for sailing on the North Sea.
+Though there are tidal conditions, the current is reasonably predictable.
 Local knowledge does not have too much influence of the races.
 The wind conditions are also good for sailing.
 However, in the case of the 1920 Summer Olympic regatta's the prevailing breeze did not show.
 Most races had to be sailed under light air conditions.

 An unprecedented and unique Olympic situation happened with the races in the 12' Dinghy.
 When in the second race one of the marks was taken hostage by the tidal current and went drifting the race had to be nullified.
 Since the organizers did not have the time to resail the race and both teams were of Dutch origin the Belgian organization requested the Dutch Olympic Committee to resail the finals in The Netherlands.
 As a result, the first Olympic event held in the Netherlands was not in 1928 but already in 1920.
 As venue of this final the Buiten IJ in Amsterdam was chosen.